-In response to a previous version, officials from the Department of Revenue, Department of Transportation and Department of Public Safety - Missouri Highway Patrol each assumed the proposal would have no fiscal impact on their respective organizations.
+Officials from the Department of Revenue, Department of Transportation and Department of Public Safety - Missouri Highway Patrol each assume the proposal will have no fiscal impact on their respective organizations.

 Oversight notes that the agencies mentioned above have stated the proposal would not have a direct fiscal impact on their organization.
 Oversight does not have any information to the contrary.
 Therefore, Oversight will reflect a zero impact on the fiscal note for these agencies.